What Information Do We Collect?

 Sharing Information with Third Parties

 We do not share your information with unaffiliated third parties.
-We may, however, share your information with our own personnel and our service providers to the extent necessary to fulfill your requests.
+However, we may, share your information with our own personnel and our service providers to the extent necessary to fulfill your requests.
 We reserve the right to disclose your information under limited circumstances, such as to cooperate with law enforcement or judicial authorities as required by law or legal process, to protect our own legal rights, or to protect the public good.

-Whenever you are online, you run the risk that the information you give out will fall into the wrong hands.
+When online, you run the risk that the information you give out will fall into the wrong hands.
 Although we implement and maintain reasonable security procedures and practices to safeguard your privacy, we cannot guarantee the security of any information you provide to us.
 We accept no responsibility or liability for the activities of third parties.